sipeed/TangPrimer-20K-example/README.md

 ### [rocket](./rocket/README.md)

 This runs a `rv32ic` rocket core with a UART peripheral attached.
 This example system outputs `A` via UART infinitely.

-### Litex

-This is the [litex](https://github.com/litex) firmware on primer20k, memory not works well, but leds and buttons are ok,have a try.

 ### WS2812